shipth-is/cli/docs/game/ios/app.md

   -q, --quiet           Avoid output except for interactions and errors

 DESCRIPTION
   Synchronies the Apple App "BundleId" with the capabilities from the local project.
-If --gameId is not provided it will look in the current directory.

 EXAMPLES
   $ shipthis game ios app sync